TosinAremu/My_LITA_Project/README.md

 |Table 1|Table 2|Table 3|

 ### Training Dataset
-The dataset used in the process of the trainings were; Columnar Data, Excel function 1, 2 & 3, HR Data, International Breweries, Loan Data, Pivot Tables etc. The dataset represent City, Product, Text cleaning, Attrition in employment, Map of Nigeria, Sales etc.
+The dataset used in the process of the trainings were; Columnar Data, Excel function 1, 2 & 3, HR Data, International Breweries, Loan Data, Pivot Tables etc. The dataset represent City, Product, Text cleaning, Attrition in employment, Map of Nigeria, Sales etc. providing ample opportunities to explore data, trends, correlations, transform data, visualise and preditive insights.

 ### Learning Outcome
 By the completion of this training, I expect to: